-An annex is being published in each local jurisdiction that is making related changes to local securities laws, including local notices or other policy instruments in that jurisdiction.
-It also includes any additional information that is relevant to that jurisdiction only.
+Annex E is being published in any local jurisdiction that is proposing related changes to local securities laws, including local notices or other policy instruments in that jurisdiction.
+It may also include additional information that is relevant to that jurisdiction only.